Thursday, April 30, 2026

 For the 3 open response, respond to the task verb (explain or identify) write a logical response to the question using a specific historical example discussed in our class to prove you know.
 Rubric provided on google classroom.

 There is also one essay where you will "make a claim concerning US involvement in the Vietnam War, use 3 specific examples to prove your argument, and explain using analysis and reasoning."
-Rubric provided on google classroom.
+Rubric provided on Google classroom

 Cheating in any form is prohibited.
 This test judges what you know on test day.
 Test corrections will be completed after grading is complete, so no need to cheat or plagiarize anyway!
 Also, the availability of test corrections should decrease the test anxiety!
 Once the test is graded, Mr. Cook will "release the grade and comments", and you will be sent an email (from google forms which gives feedback on manually entered point deductions).
 Mr. Cook will also tell the students that the email has been sent in class once they are all done.
 To prepare for test corrections, at that point students should study the released test and see Mr. Cook at an appropriate time for studying help also as Multiple Choice questions do not offer feedback.
 Test corrections are great because you put the question and answer together while explaining why it is the correct answer!
 This makes it so you understand and remember it!